Genealogies of Data Journalism

 Why should anyone care about the history of data journalism?
 Not only is “history” a rather academic and abstract topic for most people, it might seem particularly remote for working data journalists with a job to do.
 Journalists, working under tight deadlines and with a goal of conveying complicated information quickly and understandably to as many readers as possible, can be understandably averse to wasting too much time on self-reflection.
 More often than not, this reluctance to “navel-gaze” is an admirable quality; when it comes to the practices and concepts of data journalism and computational reporting, however, a hostility towards historical thinking can be a detriment that hampers the production of quality journalism itself.

 In this chapter I want to argue that a better attention to history can actually improve the day-to-day workings of data journalism.
 By understanding that their processes and practices have a history, data journalists can open their minds to the fact that things in the present could be done differently because they might have once been otherwise.
 In particular, data journalists might think harder about how to creatively represent uncertainty in their empirical work.
-They might consider techniques through which to draw in readers of different political sensibilities and persuasion that go beyond simple stating factual evidence.
-They might, in short, open themselves up to what Science and Technology Studies scholars and historians Catherine D’Ignazio and Lauren Klein have called a form of “feminist data visualization,” one that rethinks binaries, embraces pluralism, examines power and considers context (D’Ignazio and Klein 2018; see also D’Ignazio’s chapter in this book).
-To accomplish these changes, data journalism more than most forms of journalistic practice) should indeed inculcate this strong historical sensibility due to the very nature of its own power and self-assurance.
-No form of history is better equipped to lead to self-reflexivity, I would argue, than the genealogical approach to conceptual development pioneered by Michel Foucault, and embraced by some historians of science and scholars in science and technology studies.
+They might consider techniques through which to draw in readers of different political sensibilities and persuasions that go beyond simply stating factual evidence.
+They might, in short, open themselves up to what science and technology studies scholars and historians Catherine D’Ignazio and Lauren Klein have called a form of “feminist data visualization,” one that rethinks binaries, embraces pluralism, examines power and considers context (D’Ignazio & Klein, 2020; see also D’Ignazio’s chapter in this book).
+To accomplish these changes, data journalism, more than most forms of journalistic practice, should indeed inculcate this strong historical sensibility due to the very nature of its own power and self-assurance.
+No form of history is better equipped to lead to self-reflexivity, I would argue, than the genealogical approach to conceptual development pioneered by Michel Foucault and embraced by some historians of science and scholars in science and technology studies.

-I have attempted to write such a genealogical account in my book, Apostles of Certainty: Data Journalism and the Politics of Doubt.
-In the pages that follow, I want to summarize some of the main findings of the book, and discuss ways that its lessons might be helpful for the present day.
-I want to conclude by arguing that journalism, particularly of the datafied kind, could and should do a better job demonstrating what it does not know, and that these gestures towards uncertainty would honor data journalism’s origins in the critique of illegitimate power rather than the reification if it.
+I have attempted to write such a genealogical account in my book, Apostles of Certainty: Data Journalism and the Politics of Doubt (Anderson, 2018).
+In the pages that follow, I want to summarize some of the main findings of the book and discuss ways that its lessons might be helpful for the present day.
+I want to conclude by arguing that journalism, particularly of the datafied kind, could and should do a better job demonstrating what it does not know, and that these gestures towards uncertainty would honour data journalism’s origins in the critique of illegitimate power rather than the reification if it.

 The Challenge of Social Science